 Preferred: Everyone has a digital camera (10 plus Megapixels minimum).
 That said, I am used to accommodating a wide range of cameras from simple point-and-shoot, DSLR’s, and how to simulate basic camera operations using smartphone cameras.

 Prerequisites: Though not necessary, enrolling in or understanding the content of The Photographic Eye (Class II), is suggested.
-Having that knowledge is the easiest way to make better photographs
+Having that knowledge is the easiest way to take better photographs.

 My college education was in Fine Arts and Media Arts, where I concentrated in drawing, illustration, design, photography, and filmmaking, both on the east coast and here in Minnesota.
 After receiving a BFA from the Minneapolis College of Art & Design (MCAD), I worked there for over 20 years, as Film Technician, Media Center Director, and then Director of Academic Support, supporting the film and photography curriculum and teaching sound production.
 I then went on to teach digital photography, video production, and computer applications in high school for another 19 years.
 My personal work has primarily been travelogue and fine art photography, as well as short experimental films early in my career, and freelance work in various mediums.